 In the fine print, you will find the true details of your coverage.
 “Exclusions” are a common part of most insurance policies.
 This includes special or valuable items not covered in your standard policy.
 If you do not have them specified in a “rider,” they will not be covered.
 For example, expensive bicycles, art, or collectibles might not be covered.

 Each insurance policy describes the particular event or “peril” it covers.
-Hurricanes, tornadoes, the weight of snow on a roof, or burglary are all examples of perils.
+Hurricanes, tornadoes, the weight of snow on a roof, or a burglary are all examples of perils.
 If a tree falls on your house and damages your roof, it may be included in your policy.
 However, a tree falling on your lawn is probably not.
-Similarly, if your washing machine leaks and damages your floors it may be covered, but water damage from a flood most likely will not be.
+Similarly, if your washing machine leaks and damages your floors, it may be covered, but water damage from a flood most likely will not be (unless you have flood insurance in addition to homeowners insurance).

 Having property insurance does not mean you have a right to receive compensation.
 You do have certain rights as a homeowner in Florida regarding how quickly your insurance company responds to you, however.
 They cannot leave you in the dark if your claim is denied.